celtic-coder/G.I.Tree-coconut/treenotation.rst

 Can you explain treenotation grammer in 5 minutes?
 Sure I can try.

 Each record is represented by a node.
+Each node has a key and value pair.
 Each node has key word cell and value cell of certain or any time, at minimum

-Grammers tell you how value cell of a node is an extention of a particular node or it tells how the value cell can be composed of other key cell/value cell pairs (other sub nodes) instead of just value cell.
+Becuase this is a key and value databse with encahancements, we need grammers.Grammers tell you how value cell of a node is an extention of a particular node or it tells how the value cell can be composed of other key cell/value cell pairs (other sub nodes) instead of just value cell.

+Get that a value can je be a value cell or contain another node containing key and value pair, isnt that something ?